UPDATE: The BlueCity Circular Challenge 2018 has been completed. Read more about the winning team.

 Waste and you’ll disappear

 The circular economy is like a natural ecosystem.
 Creativity, proximity and cooperation are rewarded.
 Moving with the times is equivalent to growing.
 Waste and you’ll disappear.
 You can see it in action in BlueCity, where all the businesses there have linked their residual flows.
-For example, the coffee grounds from Aloha Bar-Restaurant are used as a substrate for the oyster mushrooms grown by RotterZwam.
+For example, the coffee grounds from Restaurants and Bars in Rotterdam are used as a substrate for the oyster mushrooms grown by RotterZwam.
 Spireaux uses the CO2 released during the process to produce spirulina.
 While the mycelium is used to develop packaging materials in the BlueCity Lab.
 And the mushrooms?
-You guessed it, they’re on Aloha’s menu.
+You guessed it, they’re on the menu at the Restaurants and Bars of Rotterdam.
 A perfect circle!
+We also serve the mushrooms at our own events.

 Successful first edition